 Also known as “orthognathic surgery”, this is the process of repositioning severely misaligned jaws.
 While orthodontics (braces) can treat crooked teeth, underlying issues with the alignment of the jaws (such as the upper and lower teeth not meeting correctly) must be addressed by an oral and maxillofacial surgeon.
 Misalignment may occur because of genetics, growth abnormalities or trauma.
-With orthognathic surgery, Dr. Wasson is able to align the upper and lower jaw properly.
+With orthognathic surgery, Dr. Wasson, Dr. Wang and Dr. Amini are able to align the upper and lower jaw properly.

 Orthognathic Surgery Presentation

 To provide you with a better understanding of orthognathic surgery, we have provided the following multimedia presentation.
 Many common questions pertaining to orthognathic surgery are discussed.

 - Difficulty Biting, Swallowing or Chewing

 - Obstructive Sleep Apnea

 - Excessive or Uneven Wear on Teeth

 - TMJ or Headaches